AFCMS/minetest-skin-server/README.md

 docker compose up --build
 ```

+> [!NOTE]
-> **Note** In case you do not want to build the image yourself, you can use the one present on the GitHub registery.
+> In case you do not want to build the image yourself, you can use the one present on the GitHub registery.
 >
 > ```py
 > docker pull ghcr.io/afcms/minetest-skin-server:master